xero/hypermedia-blog/README.md

 ### what are you doing?

-i'm rebuilding my website using the "islands" design pattern. taking a database driven site and converting it to a static  ｈｙｐｅｒｍｅｄｉａ powered site generator.
+i'm rebuilding my website using the "[islands](https://jasonformat.com/islands-architecture/)" design pattern. taking a database driven site and converting it to a static  ｈｙｐｅｒｍｅｄｉａ powered site generator.

-thinking about calling this project **TNTHUMBS** b/x it's built using:
+thinking about calling this project **TNTHUMBS** b/c it's built using:
  * [t](https://typescriptlang.org)ypescript
  * [n](https://nginx.org)ginx
  * [t](https://tailwindcss.com)ailwindcss